Below you’ll find helpful information and next steps to take now that you’ve been admitted.

 COMPLETE FINANCIAL AID FORMS & REVIEW FINANCIAL AID OFFER

-Submit your Free Application for Federal Student Aid (FAFSA) soon to ensure optimal financial aid awarding for the 2023-24 academic year.
+Submit your Free Application for Federal Student Aid (FAFSA) to ensure optimal financial aid awarding for the 2025-26 academic year.
+The FAFSA is free, and it is the best way to see how much it will cost to attend PLU.
 (Note: PLU’s FAFSA school code is 003785).
 If you are unable to fill out the FAFSA (i.e. if an undocumented student), and are a resident of Washington state, you can instead complete the WASFA to be considered for need-based financial aid.

 (Living On-Campus)